adamacosta/lfs/graphics/05-gnome.md

 ## CUPS

-Not part of `GNOME`, but in an era where printing has been obsolete for a decade and I don't own a printer, the `GNOME` settings daemon will refuse to build if this is not present.
+Not part of `GNOME`, but the `GNOME` settings daemon will refuse to build if this is not present.

 Kernel drivers are required if you want to actually use a printer.